 - Spray or wipe surfaces down with Lysol and keep bedding clean on a regular basis.
 Viruses, like the flu, can live on surfaces for hours.

 - Invest in a humidifier if the dorm is dry.
 Dry mucus membranes are more susceptible to germs and viruses.

 - Try to refrain from touching your face too often.

 - Visit clinics or pharmacies to receive the flu vaccine.
 A good number of college campuses offer clinics that hand out flu shots.
-Find Grand Valley State University’s 2012 clinic list here.
+Find Grand Valley State University’s Campus Health Center info here.

 What other measures do you take to stay healthy during cold and flu season?

 For more ways to stay healthy this flu and cold season, check out these posts: